 - Keep your current card (if you have one).

 Yes, you can renew an expired license online as long as the license is not expired longer than 6 months and your address has not changed from that currently on your license.
 Otherwise you must visit an Access PEI location for renewal.

 Once I renew online or in person, will I get my license?

-If you renew in person, a temporary document will be issued to you which is valid for 60 calendar days.
-Your new card will be mailed to you and may take up to 30 business days to arrive.
+If you renew online, a temporary document will be mailed to you which is valid for 60 calendar days.
+Your new card will also be mailed to you and may take up to 30 business days to arrive.
 Once your new card arrives, destroy your old card, just as you would an old credit card.